Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 [Jenkins](https://jenkins.io/){:target="_blank"} is a very popular Java-based open source continuous integration (CI) server that allows teams to continuously build applications across platforms.

-Azure DevOps includes Team Build, a native CI build server that allows compilation of applications on Windows, Linux and Mac platforms.
+Azure Pipeline includes a native CI build server that allows compilation of applications on Windows, Linux and Mac platforms.
 However, it also integrates well with Jenkins for teams who already use or prefer to use Jenkins for CI.

 There are two ways to integrate Azure DevOps with Jenkins

-* One way is to completely **replace Azure Build Pipeline with Jenkins**.
+* One way is to  **run CI jobs only in Jenkins**.
 This involves the configuration of a CI pipeline in Jenkins and a web hook in Azure DevOps that invokes the CI process when source code is pushed by any member to a repository or a branch.
-Azure Pipeline will be configured to connect to the Jenkins server through the configured Service Endpoint to fetch the compiled artifacts for the deployment.
+An Azure CD pipeline  will be configured to connect to the Jenkins server through the configured service endpoint to fetch the compiled artifacts for the deployment.

-* The alternate way is to **use Jenkins and Azure DevOps together**.
-In this approach, a Jenkins build will be nested within Azure DevOps.
-A build definition will be configured in Azure Pipeline with a **Jenkins** task to queue a job in Jenkins that downloads the artifacts produced by the job and publish it to the Azure DevOps or any shared folder.
-The Azure Pipeline will pick these build artifacts for deployment.
+* The alternate way is to **wrap a Jenkins CI job inside a Azure Pipeline**.
+In this approach, a Jenkins build will be nested within a Azure build pipeline .
+A build definition will be configured with the **Jenkins** task to queue a job in Jenkins,  download the artifacts produced by the job and publish it to server or a shared folder.
+An Azure CD pipeline can be configured pick these build artifacts for deployment.

 While there are pros and cons with both the approaches, the latter approach has multiple benefits: